Appeal for witnesses following former Essex council worker death

-Mr Scarlett’s family have now instructed expert industrial disease lawyers, Hodge Jones & Allen, based in London, to investigate exactly how he was exposed to asbestos dust and to find out if more could have been done by his former employers to protect him from the lethal substance.
+Mr Scarlett’s family have now instructed expert asbestos and mesothelioma compensation lawyers, Hodge Jones & Allen, based in London, to investigate exactly how he was exposed to asbestos dust and to find out if more could have been done by his former employers to protect him from the lethal substance.

 Mr Scarlett told his lawyers that he had been exposed to asbestos whilst he was working as a carpenter in Essex County Council’s construction department, where he worked from around 1973 to 1987.
 The construction department was based in Chelmsford near the main train station.
 It housed the Carpenter’s, Painters’, Plumbing and Brick Work Departments.
 The ceiling of the Carpenters’ Department comprised asbestos tiles which were in a state of disrepair and asbestos lagged pipes ran above where Norman worked.
 Asbestos was later removed from the building.